 Here’s the understatement of the day: the US Tax Code is complicated.
 I don’t have any problem paying my share of taxes.
 But I do have a problem with the complexity of our tax system.
-Estimates of federal data put the collective time spent preparing US taxes at 6.1 billion hours.
+Estimates of federal data put the collective time spent on complying with tax laws at 8.1 billion hours in 2016 (the most recent data I could find), a large increase from the 6.1 billion hours in 2012.
 That is a lot of time to do your taxes!

 How I Organize My Tax Documents Throughout the Year

 Everyone has a different tax situation, so what works for me may not work for you.
 So feel free to use this as a starting point and modify it to suit your needs.

 My situation: I am a small business owner and member of the Air National Guard.
 I also receive W-2 income through my business (meaning I pay myself a salary).
 I file two tax returns every year: a personal return and a business return.

 I start by using a large manila envelope and writing the tax year on the outside.
 As the year goes by, I place every paper in it that may be tax-deductible.
 This includes charitable contributions, business receipts, and expenses, child care expenses, tax forms, copies of IRA contributions, etc.

 Anything and everything that may be tax-deductible goes into this folder.